OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 The cool thing about this prompt is that the extension has no special logic for mapping statuses to UTF characters or generating markdown tables.
 The ability to understand these instructions and generate the required output is inherent to the Large Language Machine (LLM) that backs the Octopus extension.

 This prompt also highlights how an AI agent improves on more traditional chatbots.
 The prompt is written in plain text rather than the fixed and often robotic instructions you have to formulate for a chatbot.
-This also means the Octopus extension can generate results far beyond the limited set of interactions that have to be hard-coded into a traditional chatbot.
+The ability to understand complex prompts also means the Octopus extension can generate results far beyond the limited set of interactions that have to be hard-coded into a traditional chatbot.

 The prompt `@octopus-ai-app Print any URLs printed in the last 100 lines in the deployment logs for the latest deployment for the project "<project name>" in the "<environment name>" environment in the "<space name>" space for step 1` is another example leveraging the ability of an LLM to understand instructions: